theweiyu/lpsolvewrapper/README.md

 4. To compile the driver: `python src/extra/Python/setup.py install`

 ## Troubleshooting
 `ModuleNotFoundError: No module named 'lpsolve55'` Make sure you are using Python 3.6 64-bit.
-If you continue to have this issue, check that the lpsolve55 binaries are successfully copied into site-packages upon import lpsolvewrapper for the first time.
+If you continue to have this issue, check that the lpsolve55 binaries are successfully copied into site-packages upon importing lpsolvewrapper for the first time.
 If you want to use a different version of python you'll need to re-compile from source (see above).